HiggstonRainbird/AoC-2020/README.md

 You go up by `91`!

 On and upwards do you take this,
-Taking steps with longer strides
+Taking steps with longer gait,
 And eleven hundred later,
 You know just how long you'd wait.

-**Epilogue**
+*Epilogue*

 I enjoyed this one immensely,
-For the knowledge that it taught
+For the knowledge that it taught.
 Thanks to Tim, I really pondered
 What I'd yet to give much thought.